 950 Platinum is a blend of 95% platinum and 5% alloy metals (usually cobalt).
 All Platinum products purchased from Angelic Diamonds will be a 950 Platinum alloy.Palladium

-Palladium has become more and more popular in recent years as a more economic alternative to platinum.
+Palladium has become more and more popular in recent years as an alternative to platinum.
 Palladium is a lot more lightweight than platinum, but wears the same as platinum and is also marked '950' representing 95% purity like platinum.950 Palladium

 950 Palladium is a blend of 95% Palladium and 5% alloy metals (usually Ruthenium).
 All Palladium products purchased from Angelic Diamonds will be a 950 Palladium alloy.What are the differences between White Gold and Platinum?

-Palladium is much cheaper than platinum but posses a lot of the same qualities, however it is far less dense than platinum making it a lot lighter.
+Palladium and platinum pose a lot of the same qualities, however it is far less dense than platinum making it a lot lighter.